Apple’s all- Arabic app store is expected to rope in 330 million young people from Middle East

-Apple’s all-Arabic app store is currently being tested by leading app developers and members of the 'Apple Beta Software Program' before it’s available in September to the general population.
+Apple’s all-Arabic app store is currently being tested by leading app developers, app marketing agencies and members of the 'Apple Beta Software Program' before it’s available in September to the general population.

 The release will be accompanied by the arrival of iOS 13 to the region’s public.
 This will be monumental for leaders in iOS app development as they can build custom app for user needs of a whole new demographic.

 Ever since the initial release of Apple app store in Middle East in 2015, Apple has strived to gain localized content from the Arab region and integrating it in their app store.
 Though, still in development, Apple believes that the 'Arabian and Gulf Cooperative Council' is a lucrative market and it’s the best time to get into the action.
 Moreover, as Apple succeeds in breaking the language barriers with its App Store Content in Arabic, the Arabic-speaking world can see a surge in the portion that browses online.
 Naturally, spiking up the user base.

 With mobile app solutions, from entertainment to utility tools, being available in arabic.
 App owners are looking at an impressive hike in demand.
 As Sam Blatties points out, if there would be content in Arab for Arabs by the Arabic people, it would undoubtedly dig out significant results, which is unseen in an imported-foreign language.

 There’s no better news for app owners looking to expand their user base than Apple launching an Arabic version of the app store.
 With content understood by the Arab world, app owners and developers can reach customers who are yet to access online services.